wotomg/docker-namespace-volume-migration/README.md

 Docker volume migration to new namespace.
-If you have used dockerd runned by root with mounted volumes, and now you want to run it as unprivileged user, by using --userns-remap=default option.
-Then this script can help you to fix volume permissions.
+By default dockerd runs containers as root.
+If you have added dockerd startup --userns-remap=default option, you can have some problems with volume permissions.
+Then this script can help you to fix permissions.
 This script execute chown on every file (and directory) in volume, then increase UID and GID by values in /etc/subuid and /etc/subgid.
 This script works only with default user dockremap.

 How to use it: